okeeffed/developer-notes/manual/System-Design/Distributed-Data.md

 1. Replication/Partitioning (Sharding)
 2. Failover: electing a new leader during the process but handling potential issues with asynchronous writes & discarding writes.
-3. "Split Brain" in the scenario when 2 nodes think they are the leadeer.
+3. "Split Brain" in the scenario when 2 nodes think they are the leader.

+### Replication

+The purpose of replication is to provide high availability, disconnected operation, latency and scalability.